-A Midwife for Every Body is a necessary goal.
+A Midwife for Every Body is more than a catchy phrase, it is a universal truth that we must strive to reach.
 As a midwife, I have a strong belief that midwifery care needs to be accessible to all.
 Midwifery has a long history of helping to serve the under served and marginalized members of society.
-Here are some of my beliefs in regards to these issues;
+Here are some of my beliefs in regards to these issues.

 I am a Midwife and I will work to incorporate all of these concepts into my care.
 I am a Midwife and I will work to make midwifery care available and accessible to all people.
 I am a Midwife and I will work diligently to affect change and support others on their paths to wellness and wholeness, in whatever shape that means for each individual.